 Escutcheon: Sable two gloves Argent saltirewise, charged in fess with the Rose of Lancaster Proper.

 The blazon is given in the book (described as the regiment’s “colours”), though I wasn’t sure which shape to use for the field.
 The significance of the red rose and the white gloves has already been explained.
-The military is not covered much in the franchise so their is little detail to give here.
+The military is not covered much in the franchise so there is little detail to give here.

 The Norramby line is mentioned in the book but nothing is said of them armorially.
 When the earl appears in the 2013 special “King of the Railway” his shield is Azure a pale Argent bearing a representation of Ulfstead Castle, with a jewelled Eastern crown on top and two lions rampant Or as supporters.